spideruci/RIPR-framework/README.md

 docker pull qinfendeheichi/text-arm:latest
 docker run --name arm qinfendeheichi/text-arm
 ```

+To monitor the progress of our analysis, the console will display the count of processed outputs at intervals of every 100 mutants (starting from 0).

 Copy Docker Configuration
 This Dockerfile demonstrates a minimal example that contains configuration for Apache commons-text subject program
 ```